-Nomination of RFK Jr. reflects a broader shakeup in the politics of health
+Nomination of RFK Jr. reflects a broader shake-up in the politics of health

 A shift among conservatives

 Some of Mr. Kennedy’s proposals, such as capping drug prices paid by federal insurers and keeping junk food out of public nutrition programs, are popular among Democrats.
 Indeed, President Joe Biden signed landmark legislation to reduce drug copays paid by Medicare enrollees, a policy that Republican legislators opposed.
-Former New York Mayor Michael Bloomberg was a prominent backer of efforts by Democrat-run cities to stop allowing food stamps to be used for sodas.
-On Thursday, Colorado Gov. Jared Polis, a Democrat, tweeted his support for Mr. Kennedy as HHS Secretary “taking on big pharma and the corporate ag oligopoly to improve our health” and cited his policies on prescription drug prices, nutritional programs, and farm pesticides.
+Former New York Mayor Michael Bloomberg was a prominent backer of efforts by Democratic-run cities to stop allowing food stamps to be used for sodas.
+On Thursday, Colorado Gov. Jared Polis, a Democrat, voiced his support on the social platform X for Mr. Kennedy as HHS secretary “taking on big pharma and the corporate ag oligopoly to improve our health.”
+He also cited his policies on prescription drug prices, nutritional programs, and farm pesticides.

-But Mr. Kennedy’s biggest supporters include entrepreneurs and activists on the right who want to loosen the pharmaceutical industry’s influence on drug regulation and roll back public-health mandates.
+But Mr. Kennedy’s biggest supporters include entrepreneurs and activists on the right who want to loosen the pharmaceutical industry’s influence on drug regulation and roll back public health mandates.
 While anti-vaccine views were once more common on the left, and gained celebrity endorsers, the biggest pushback is now from conservatives who rebelled against mandates for COVID-19 vaccines.

 And distrust of the federal health agencies that Mr. Kennedy wants to overhaul is much greater among conservatives.
-In a meta-study of pre-election surveys coauthored by Professor Blendon, 53% of Democrats expressed a great deal of confidence in leaders of the scientific community, compared to 22% of Republicans.
-A majority of Republicans said they had little or no trust in public health institutions, such as the Federal Drug Administration and Centers for Disease Control and Prevention.
+In a meta-study of preelection surveys co-authored by Professor Blendon, 53% of Democrats expressed a great deal of confidence in leaders of the scientific community, compared with 22% of Republicans.
+A majority of Republicans said they had little or no trust in public health institutions, such as the Federal Drug Administration and the Centers for Disease Control and Prevention.

 In past decades, health agencies could mostly count on bipartisan support.
-The pandemic and the government’s response to it, including lockdowns, and mask and vaccine mandates, turned many conservatives against public-health experts and fed into conspiracy theories about global elites, creating an environment for unorthodox politicians like Mr. Kennedy to break through.
+The pandemic and the government’s response to it, including lockdowns, and mask and vaccine mandates, turned many conservatives against public health experts and fed into conspiracy theories about global elites, creating an environment for unorthodox politicians like Mr. Kennedy to break through.

 Mr. Kennedy has promoted unproven wellness cures and products, from raw milk and ivermectin to peptides and psychedelics.
-Just as Mr. Trump has benefited politically from relentless attacks on public institutions that increase distrust and buttress his assertions that only he can fix Washington, critics say Mr. Kennedy has profited from the causes that he pursues, rooted in an anti-establishment politics that eschews scientific authority.
+Just as Mr. Trump has benefited politically from relentless attacks on public institutions that increase distrust and buttress his assertions that only he can fix Washington, critics say Mr. Kennedy has profited from the causes that he pursues, rooted in an antiestablishment politics that eschews scientific authority.

 He has leaned into a medical conspiracism, “which basically causes people to distrust regulatory agencies and scientists who actually support evidence-based medicine,” says Andrea Love, a biomedical researcher and science communicator in Philadelphia.

 Like many medical professionals, Ms. Love recoils at Mr. Kennedy’s nomination and the effect he could have.
-As HHS secretary, “he is the face of public health,” she notes.
+As HHS secretary, “He is the face of public health,” she notes.
 “He could say things that contradict every scientific expert and all the consensus data,” and his words would carry weight.

 Seeking a broader health agenda